mollybeach/xmcbgdevs/README.md

 5. **Transparency**: All gaming-related data and transactions are recorded on the Ethereum blockchain, ensuring transparency and preventing manipulation.

-### 🔧 Technologies Used

-- **Ethereum Blockchain**: The core of the project relies on Ethereum smart contracts to manage player data, staking, rankings, and rewards.

-- **Solidity**: The smart contracts are written in Solidity, a programming language specifically designed for Ethereum.

-- **Vite**: The project utilizes Vite as a development and build tool, enabling faster development and hot module reloading for a seamless development experience.

-- **React**: The frontend of the DApp is built using React, a popular JavaScript library for building user interfaces.

-- **Web3.js**: Web3.js is used to interact with the Ethereum blockchain from the frontend, enabling users to perform actions such as staking and updating player data.

-- **OpenZeppelin Contracts**: The project relies on OpenZeppelin Contracts, a library of reusable smart contracts, to enhance security and reduce development time.

-- **Express.js**: Express.js is used to create a backend server for handling API requests and serving the frontend.

-- **@replit/database**: This package is used for data storage and retrieval, allowing the DApp to persist player data.

-- **Styled Components**: Styled Components is used for styling the frontend, providing a flexible and maintainable way to manage CSS.

-- **Ethers.js**: Ethers.js is used for Ethereum wallet integration, enabling users to connect their wallets and perform transactions securely.

-- **evm-chains**: This package assists in working with different Ethereum networks and configurations.

-- **React Feather Icons**: Icons from the React Feather library are used to enhance the user interface.

-- **Use-Local-Storage**: This package is utilized for managing local storage and caching.

-- **JSON Stringify Safe**: JSON Stringify Safe is used for safe JSON stringification.

-- **Microtip**: Microtip is integrated for easy and convenient tipping within the DApp.

 ## 📜 RaiseTheStakes Smart Contract

 This combination of technologies ensures a robust, secure, and user-friendly experience for players participating in the RaiseTheStakes DApp.